A brief history of the Internet and the World Wide Web

 The origins of the Internet go back to the Cold War in the 1960s, and a U.S. Department of Defense initiative called "ARPA" (the Advanced Research Projects Agency), which was later renamed "DARPA" (the Defense Advanced Research Projects Agency).

 One of the projects launched by ARPA was ARPANET, a network of interconnected mainframe computers with a decentralised communications structure which was designed to be resilient to disruption in the event of a possible nuclear attack.
-Along with similar decentralised computer network systems (such as e.g. BITNET in the United States and Cyclades, CERNET and JANET in Europe) a global infrastructure gradually developed which allowed military, government and academic computer systems to communicate throughout the world.
+Along with similar computer network systems (such as e.g. BITNET in the United States and Cyclades, CERNET and JANET in Europe) a global infrastructure gradually developed which allowed military, government and academic computer systems to communicate throughout the world.

 Essential for the smooth running of these networks was an idea called packet switching, which was originally proposed by Paul Baran and Donald Davies in the 1960s.
 The idea behind packet switching was that communications could be chopped up in to small packets and then sent out separately through the networks to be reassembled at their intended destinations.
 This approach had the advantage that communications did not need to be continuous, and if a connection were interrupted or even broken completely the rest of the packets comprising the complete transmission would reach their destination via any of the other routes which were found to be available to them at that particular point in time.